evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 			too many? research tools > select by location > first box is the GNIS point layer youre gonna cut donw, second box is the bounding box you made in the beginning > run, it'll select all the points > right click the GNIS point layer > export > save features as > tick save only selected features > change CRS to EPsG:26943 > format: ESRI shapefile (this doesnt really matter, geojson is just kinda slow for me)

-			it'll give you all these categoreis, you dont need all of these on one map generally; making a physical geog map? keep the channels, points, bays, islands etc, ditch civil, military, etc
+			it'll give you all these categories, you dont need all of these on one map generally; making a physical geog map? keep the channels, points, bays, islands etc, ditch civil, military, etc

 			census you can safely ditch